jaumdev1/jaumdev1/README.md

-As a seasoned developer, my expertise lies in .NET/C#/ASP.Net MVC / Java.
-I have hands-on experience with Angular, Node.js, SQL Server, Oracle, jQuery, JavaScript/TypeScript, HTML5, CSS3, and Docker.
+As a seasoned developer, my expertise lies in C#/GO/C++/C/Java.
+I have hands-on experience with Angular, Node.js, jQuery, JavaScript/TypeScript, and Docker.
 Proficient in Linux, React.js, Vue.js, object-oriented programming, and clean architecture patterns, I am currently delving into SOA design patterns.

 I specialize in clean architecture for the C# language, with knowledge of DDD and TDD with a focus on clean architecture and complex system design decisions and RESTful APIs.